react-bootstrap/react-bootstrap/README.md

 If you would like to update React-Bootstrap within an existing project to use Bootstrap 4, please read our docs for **[migrating to React-Bootstrap V1][v4-migration]**.

-## Related modules
+## Related Modules

 - [react-router-bootstrap][react-router-bootstrap] – Integration with [React Router][react-router]
-- [Awesome React Bootstrap Components][awesome-react-bootstrap-components] - Additional components like off-canvas navbar, switch and sliders.
+- [Awesome React Bootstrap Components][awesome-react-bootstrap-components] - Additional components like off-canvas navbar, switch, and sliders.

-## Local setup
+## Local Setup

 Yarn is our package manager of choice here.
 Check out setup instructions [here](https://yarnpkg.com/en/docs/install) if you don't have it installed already.
-After that you can run `yarn run bootstrap` to install all the needed dependencies.
+After that, you can run `yarn run bootstrap` to install all the needed dependencies.

 From there you can:

-- Run the tests once with `yarn test` (Or run them in watch mode with `yarn run tdd`).
+- Run the tests once with `yarn test` (or run them in watch mode with `yarn run tdd`).
-- Start a local copy of the docs site with `yarn start`
+- Start a local copy of the docs site with `yarn start`.
-- Or build a local copy of the library with `yarn run build`
+- Build a local copy of the library with `yarn run build`.

 ## CodeSandbox Examples